A determination of the cosmic microwave background temperature using Galactic molecules: Conclusions

 \section{Conclusions}

-We have analysed ultra-high resolution spectra of CN \band\ (0,0) vibrational band absorption lines to determine the typical excitation temperature of diffuse molecular clouds in the Milky Way.
+We have analysed ultra-high resolution spectra of CN \band\ (0,0) vibronic band absorption lines to determine the typical excitation temperature of diffuse molecular clouds in the Milky Way.
 In the Milky Way environment, the first rotationally excited state of CN is largely dominated by the absorption of CMB photons, and the excitation temperature is expected to be very close to the CMB temperature.
 The main goals of this paper include: (1) understand the systematic limitations of using CN to infer the CMB temperature; (2) estimate (or place a limit on) the contribution of local sources to the rotational excitation of CN; and (3) if local sources are subdominant, report a robust measure of the CMB temperature.
 Following a careful analysis of eight Milky Way sightlines, we draw the following conclusions:

-(i) We report a $3\%$ determination of the excitation temperature of CN in diffuse molecular clouds, $T_{01}=2.769^{+0.084}_{-0.072}~{\rm K}$.
+(i) We report a $3\%$ determination of the excitation temperature of CN in diffuse molecular clouds, $T_{01}=2.769^{+0.084}_{-0.072}~{\rm K}$, based on a sample size of eight CN absorbers.
 Our determination is consistent with the direct determination of the CMB temperature reported by \citet{Fixsen2009}, supporting previous works that also conclude the CN level populations are dominated by excitation of CMB photons.
 Local sources of excitation appear to contribute very little to the level populations.

 (ii) We investigate several possible causes of systematic uncertainty, including the LSF, initialisation bias, fine-structure of the absorption lines, the zero-level and continuum level of the data, and blended components.
 We also perform a series of self-consistency checks, such as fitting the level populations of separate spectra and separate absorption components.
 We have also conducted our analysis blind, to reduce the impact of human bias on the results.
 Despite the care that was taken in the analysis, we find an excess dispersion in the reported excitation temperature measurements that can be explained by an unaccounted for systematic.
-We estimate that the column density ratio $R(1)/R(0)$ is uncertain at the $\sim10$ percent level, given the current data.
+We estimate that the column density ratio $\ronezero$ is uncertain at the $\sim10$ percent level, given the current data.

 (iii) We have also performed a simultaneous joint fit to all absorbers, requiring that all CN absorption components have an identical excitation temperature.
 The simultaneous analysis of all absorbers yields a typical CN excitation temperature $T_{01}=2.725\pm0.015~{\rm K}$, which is consistent with the CMB temperature, but with five times higher precision than analysing all absorbers separately.
 We suggest that a simultaneous joint fit might alleviate any one system from being overfit, and we outline a future observing strategy to test this possibility.